NiklasRosenstein/python-typeapi/readme.md

 # typeapi

-Typeapi provides a sane and stable API to introspect Python type hints.
+Typeapi provides a stable and documented API to introspect Python `typing` type hints.

 ## Installation